-It is being observed that mobile phone is vulnerable to malicious software like virus which might be capable of creating unauthorized copies of the PIN or password when user creates an authentication response to the payment provider.
+It is being observed that the mobile phone is vulnerable to malicious software like viruses, which might be capable of creating unauthorized copies of the PIN or password when the user creates an authentication response to the payment provider.
 Therefore the various possibilities of virus infection in mobile phones should also be addressed.
 Two kinds of applications infected by virus can be downloaded.
 One is the signed application, which is authenticated by checking the signature using the public key stored in the mobile phone.
-The other is an unsigned application, which is basically un-trusted, and is the basic cause of identity fraud.
+The other is an unsigned application, which is basic cause of identity fraud.
 To prevent such a fraud it would be appropriate to limit the access of the application to a sensitive resource on the mobile device by systematic denial or by sending a prompt to the user for validation.